 PAWS is always looking for ways to increase our adoptions, improve the lives of the animals in our care & improve the lives of our adopters.
 To achieve those goals we have the following programs:

-• Pets for Patriots: We joined this established program to help members of the military adopt “at risk” pets.
+- Pets for Patriots: We joined this established program to help members of the military adopt shelter pets.

-• Dog Training Program: We have partnered with a local dog training & daycare facility to help overcome the behavioral issues that resulted in dogs being relinquished to our shelter.
+- Dog Training Program: We partner local dog trainers & a local daycare facility to help overcome the behavioral issues that resulted in dogs being relinquished to our shelter.

-• Advertising: We advertise our pets for adoption in multiple channels–including our own website, databases such as PetFinder, ads on “DMT TV” (ads shown on TV at the motor vehicle office) through flyers in our community, social media, newspaper classifieds & Craiglist.
+- Advertising: We advertise our pets for adoption in multiple channels–including our own website, databases such as PetFinder and Adopt-a-Pet, through flyers in our community, and through our social media platforms.